ysmood/leakless/readme.md

 # leakless

 Run sub-process and make sure to kill it when the parent process exits.
-The way how it works is to check parent tcp connection with a uuid.
+The way how it works is to check parent tcp connection with an uuid.

 Not using the pid is because after a process exits, newly created process may have the same pid.